kubernetes-sigs/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

 The fields in a plugin entry are:

 - *name* which is optional, provides a name by which the plugin instance can be referenced.
-If this field is omitted, the plugin's type will be used as its name.<br>
+If this field is omitted, the plugin's type will be used as its name.
-- *type* specifies the type of the plugin to be instantiated.<br>
+- *type* specifies the type of the plugin to be instantiated.
 - *parameters* which is optional, defines the set of parameters used to configure the plugin in question.
 The actual set of parameters varies from plugin to plugin.